 Excellent question.
 Couch-surfing is a platform that connects travellers with people that are willing to host them for free.
 It’s exploded in recent years, with 2.2 million members in 237 countries and territories.

 They might have a spare room, a couch, or even a patch of floor that they’re willing to let travellers on a budget use for a night or even a few nights.
-If people can’t host, they might indicate that they’re willing to meet up for a drink or show visitors around their city.
+If people can’t host, they might indicate that they’re willing to meet up for a drink or show visitors around their city or local area.

 The idea is that it’s reciprocal, and so when you’re back from your travels you will then open your doors to other travellers, and pay it forward.